Crockpot Honey Sesame Chicken

 • Lightly season both sides of chicken with salt and pepper; transfer to a 6 quart crockpot coated with nonstick cooking spray.

-• In a medium bowl, whisk together the honey, soy sauce, ketchup, vegetable oil, sesame oil, onion, garlic, and red pepper flakes.
+• In a medium mixing bowl, whisk together the honey, soy sauce, ketchup, vegetable oil, sesame oil, red pepper flakes, onion, and garlic until incorporated.
 Pour over chicken.

-• Cook on low for 3 to 4 hours (or until an internal temperature reaches 165F.)
+• Cover with the lid and cook on low for 3 to 4 hours (or until an internal temperature reaches 165F.)
+See note below about adding in vegetables.

 • Remove chicken from the crockpot, but leave the sauce.